mobxjs/mobx/docs/react/react-class-components.md

 ---
 title: React class components
-sidebar_label: React based components
+sidebar_label: React class components
 hide_title: true
 ---

 # React class components

-[react-integration](React integration) discusses the basic patterns for using MobX with React function components.
+[React integration](react-integration.md) discusses the basic patterns for using MobX with React function components.
 But MobX also works with React class components.

 ## Using `observer` with a class component